hunterjackson/docs/source/influx.rst

 1. :ref:`The KCQL routing querying <kcql>` - Topic to index mapping and Field selection.
 2. Auto mapping of the Kafka topic schema to the index.
-3. Schema.Struct and payload Struct, Schema.String and Json payload and Json payload with no schema
+3. Payload support for Schema.Struct and payload Struct, Schema.String and Json payload and Json payload with no schema

 The Sink supports three Kafka payloads type: